Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

   * Options must be ordered ascending by their IDs
 * All options together must not exceed 1000 bytes
 * The referendum must start in 1 ≤ x ≤ 600000 milestones (~10 weeks)
-* The staking period has to start 360 ≤ x ≤ 600000 milestones after the referendum started
+* The holding period has to start 360 ≤ x ≤ 600000 milestones after the referendum started
-* The referendum has to end 360 ≤ x ≤ 600000 milestones after staking started
+* The referendum has to end 360 ≤ x ≤ 600000 milestones after holding started
 * The number of options to be chosen at once must be ≤ the total option count
 * The additional information field must not exceed 1000 bytes and is the only field that might be empty